jdoleary/Eden/README.md

     - Skips files if the .md is older than the .html and the template / css
 - [ ] Site search
     - [x] make entire garden available in json at /garden.json for advanced usage
-- [ ] 🔑⛰️Backlinks should include optional context snippets
+- [ ] 🔑Backlinks should include optional context snippets
-- [ ] 🍎Metadata `thumbnail` for article for when it's displayed in an index page
+- [ ] Metadata `thumbnail` for article for when it's displayed in an index page
 - [ ] [Obsidian CSS Snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets)
-- [ ] 🌀Ability to create different object types, ontologies, and tags
+- [ ] Ability to create different object types, ontologies, and tags
     - Example: https://www.gwern.net/About#confidence-tags
     - Example: Maggie Appleton's site, which has "Notes", "Essays", and "Patterns", among other collections of different objects
-- [ ] 🍎Expandible/collapsible blocks
+- [ ] Expandible/collapsible blocks
 - [ ] [Embed Audio files](https://help.obsidian.md/Linking+notes+and+files/Embedding+files#Embed+an+audio+file+in+a+note)
 - [ ] [Embed pdf](https://help.obsidian.md/Linking+notes+and+files/Embedding+files#Embed+a+PDF+in+a+note)
 - [ ] [Embed search results](https://help.obsidian.md/Linking+notes+and+files/Embedding+files#Embed+search+results)
-- [ ] ⛰️Support syntax highlighting
+- [ ] Support syntax highlighting
 - [ ] ❓Print-ready, capable of being exported to EPUB or PDF
-- [ ] ⛰️Customizable header (like https://maggieappleton.com/) that works with transclusion.
+- [ ] Customizable header (like https://maggieappleton.com/) that works with transclusion.
 - [ ] Template Footer
     - [x] link to rss.xml
     - [ ] social links